Self-Study Guide: Preparing Visually Impaired Students

 Page 5: Determining the Width of Streets by Listening to Traffic

-Page 6: Developing an "intuitive understanding" of crossing time
+Page 6: Determine and develop an "intuitive understanding" of crossing time

 Page 7: But wait!
 Before we go on, some important considerations . . .

-Page 10: How can we ensure that the "full range of warning times" is longer than the crossing time?
+Page 10: How can we ensure that the "full range of warning times" is longer than the crossing time (and therefore a Situation of Confidence)?

 Page 11: Site selection